 The tiger vs dragon energies are a symbol of the struggle between positive and negative chi energies.
 In feng shui, the dragon vs tiger power struggle has one ultimate goal, the balancing of these two opposing powers.
 The dragon and tiger meanings of yin (female) and yang (male) demonstrate the need for balance.
 When these energies are balanced, harmony can be created within your home environment and your life.

 Tiger and Dragon Meaning in Feng Shui

 China's various martial arts disciplines have symbolized the long-standing rivalry and conflict between the dragon and the tiger.
-They are very powerful creatures and both are needed to achieve the delicate balance of male and female energies.
+They are very powerful creatures, and both are needed to achieve the delicate balance of male and female or yin and yang energies.

 Dragon Symbolic Meaning

 The symbolism of the dragon, the celestial guardian of the east as an opponent of the tiger, has a long history in the Chinese culture.
 The opposition by the tiger sends a powerful message because the dragon has long represented the Chinese emperor and those of royal blood who claimed to be descendants of the god dragons.

 The white tiger is the celestial guardian of the west compass direction.
 This direction rules the luck and prosperity of your descendants.
 As the protector, the tiger is an auspicious symbol in feng shui and ensures that the family's wealth, health, and bloodline continues.
 When the tiger and dragon are at odds, the family bloodline and future is threatened.
 This is one reason the two energies should be in balance to work as a whole and not divided, which is self-destructive.

 In the metaphor of dragon energy belonging to the emperors, the tiger challenges what it perceives to be a long-held power.
 With this adversity, the emperors' hold on the world loosens, and the tiger helps to level the playing ground and restore a balance to a world held hostage by one group - the emperors.